 The best thing about being a Pathfinder is the variety of projects I’ve been able to work on.
-From presenting videos about the culture in Queensland to filming the epic Lares Trek in Peru, I’m really hoping to focus on video next year more.
+From presenting videos about the culture in Queensland to filming the epic Lares Trek in Peru, I’m really hoping to focus on videos next year.

 I’ve also penned some posts on the website from places such as Singapore, Edinburgh and Montenegro.
 Taken the LP Snapchat to explore Taranaki, Japan and The Bellarine Peninsula.
-Dished out a few Instagram takeovers from Oman, Portugal and The Balkans and been able to get involved with plenty more cool travel stuff.
+I dished out a few Instagram takeovers from Oman, Portugal and The Balkans and have been able to get involved with plenty more cool travel stuff.